Generative Engine Optimization (GEO)

 This involves:

-• Including jurisdictional references (e.g., Alberta Family Property Act, Criminal Code of Canada).
+• Jurisdictional references such as the Alberta Family Property Act or the Criminal Code of Canada.

 2. Intent Orchestration and Query Fan-Out